ezhan94/argoverse-trajectory-retrieval-benchmark/README.md

 ## Data

-Trajectory data can be downloaded from [Argoverse Motion Forecasting dataset](https://www.argoverse.org/data.html).
+Trajectory data comes from the [Argoverse Motion Forecasting dataset](https://www.argoverse.org/data.html#forecasting-link), which can be downloaded from [here](https://www.argoverse.org/data.html#download-link).

+[Tutorials](https://github.com/argoai/argoverse-api) are available for working with maps and visualizing trajectories.

 Our intent labels and query and retrieval sets can be found in [data/](data).